-Shoulder dystocia is a complication that occurs during delivery when an infant’s shoulders become lodged in the mother’s pelvis, often because the baby is proportionately too big for the birth canal (cephalopelvic disorder, known as CPD).
+Infant shoulder dystocia is a complication that occurs during delivery when an infant’s shoulders become lodged in the mother’s pelvis, often because the baby is proportionately too big for the birth canal (cephalopelvic disproportion, known as CPD).

 - Nerve damage and pain in the injured area

 Mothers are also at risk of medical complications if shoulder dystocia occurs, such as hemorrhaging, uterine rupture and lacerations.

 Treatment for Infant Shoulder Dystocia